You need to set a quit date.

 If you are detoxing from alcohol or barbiturates you’ll need to have a medically monitored detox and sometimes you don’t get a choice in that date – it might be chosen for you.

-If you are detoxing from alcohol or barbiturates it might also be an option to taper down so your official quit date won’t be until you are safe to completely be off those substances.
+When detoxing from alcohol or barbiturates it might also be an option to taper down so your official quit date won’t be until you are safe to completely be off those substances.
 If you are detoxing from alcohol or barbiturates and you have a physical dependence please talk to your doctor.

 Things to Consider About Your Quit Date